-\paragraph{Linear program for measuring homophily} In order to prove our impossibility result for odd $k$ we introduce a linear program (LP) that effectively encodes the maximum amount of homophily that can be satisfied by classes $A$ and $B$ simultaneously.
+\paragraph{Linear program for measuring homophily} The following linear program encodes the maximum amount of homophily that can be satisfied by classes $A$ and $B$ simultaneously.

-In the above LP, there is a variable $x_t \geq 0$ for each type of hyperedge in some $k$-uniform hypergraph.
+Recall from the main text that there is a variable $x_t \geq 0$ for each type of hyperedge in some $k$-uniform hypergraph.
 More specifically, the constraint $\sum_{i = 1}^k x_i = 1$ encodes the fact that $x_t$ represents the proportion of hyperedges that are of type-$t$ (i.e., $t$ out of $k$ nodes are from class $A$).
 The constraint

 can be rearranged into the inequality: